kammitama5/kammitama5.github.io/_posts/2018-1-18-Thursday-January-18th.md

 - I picked up (for this semester at school) Concepts of Programming Languages and Discrete Structures.
   For summer, I'd also like to do training that focuses on Programming Languages, and in Fall, I definitely would like to attend ICFP.
+- On my own, after Discrete Structures, I'd like to just focus on Python and Haskell, particularly spending more time on just learning Haskell.
+I think it would also be a worthwhile investment because I do *not* have a laptop readily available (outside of work) that can run Visual Studio.
+It may be trivial to a lot of people, but it means a lot to me right now.

 ## Particularly
 - I was listening to SPJ's podcast and the excitement of [Programmes as Proofs](https://www.microsoft.com/en-us/research/blog/functional-programming-languages-pursuit-laziness-dr-simon-peyton-jones/)